Scooter rental deposit in Phuket: how the security deposit works

 Before renting a scooter in Phuket, one question comes up every time: do you have to leave a deposit?
 And if so, how much, and do you actually get it back?
 It matters, because the deposit is where most bad surprises happen.
 Here, in plain terms, is what a deposit is, how the market really works in Phuket, the scams to know about, and how to rent with total peace of mind.

 Informational article.
-At ScootZone, there is no deposit to pay.
+At ScootZone, there is no cash deposit: your passport is the guarantee, returned at drop-off.

 A deposit, also called a security deposit, is a sum or a guarantee the rental company asks for as security during the rental.
 The idea: if you damage the scooter, don't bring it back, or disappear with it, the company has something to cover itself.